-- Every asset and liability should be valued according to its fair value at the time of measurement. - Fair value is defined as the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction. - Price sources should be independent from NBIM and those who make the investment decisions. - Holding constituents of the benchmark indices given by the Ministry of Finance should be valued in accordance with the prices provided by the index provider given the pricing methodology behind the index is pursuant to fair value. - Closing exchange prices should be used for securities that are traded in an active market. - In the absence of transactions, quoted (or alternatively independently evaluated) bid prices should be used. - Prices derived from models should be used in price hierarchies at levels lower than directly observable fair values.
-Where available, industry standard models should be used. - The pricing hierarchies are maintained in a separate document. - A situation where the Pricing Hierarchy is not applied is referred to as an override.
-An override takes place whenever a price source is considered inaccurate and is executed by NBIM or the Fund Accountant.
+- Every asset and liability should be valued according to its fair value at the time of measurement. - Fair value is defined as the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction. - Price sources should be independent from NBIM and those who make the investment decisions. - Holding constituents of the benchmark indices given by the Ministry of Finance must be valued in accordance with the prices supplied by the index provider as long as the pricing methodology behind the index is pursuant to fair value. - Closing exchange prices must be used for securities that are traded in an active market. - In the absence of transactions, quoted (or alternatively independently evaluated) bid prices should be used. - Prices derived from models should be used in price hierarchies at levels lower than directly observable fair values.
+Where available, industry standard models should be used. - The pricing source hierarchies are maintained in a separate document.

+• A situation where the order in the pricing source hierarchy is not applied is referred to as an override.
+An override takes place whenever a price source is considered inaccurate and is executed by NBIM or the Fund Accountant, all overrides are based on the notion to align our valuation with the market.
 Any overrides to the price hierarchies must be well documented.